wprender/cloudbreak-docs/docs/gcp/shell/shell.md

 A template can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).
 Templates can be configured with the following command for example:
 ```
-template create --AWS --name my-aws-template --description "sample description" --instanceType m4.large --volumeSize
+template create --GCP --name my-gcp-template --instanceType n1-standard-2 --volumeCount 2 --volumeSize 100
-100 --volumeCount 2
 ```
+Other available options here:

+`--volumeType` The default is `pd-standard` (HDD), other allowed value is `pd-ssd` (SSD).

-Other available option here is `--publicInAccount`.
-If it is true, all the users belonging to your account will be able to use this template to create clusters, but cannot delete it.
+`--publicInAccount` is true, all the users belonging to your account will be able to use this template to create clusters, but cannot delete it.

 You can check whether the template was created successfully
 ```
 template list
 ```
 **Networks**

-Your clusters can be created in their own **Virtual Private Cloud (VPC)** or in one of your already existing VPCs.
-If you choose an existing VPC it is possible to create a new subnet within the VPC or use an already existing one.
+Your clusters can be created in their own **networks** or in one of your already existing one.
+If you choose an existing network, it is possible to create a new subnet within the network.
 The subnet's IP range must be defined in the `Subnet (CIDR)` field using the general CIDR notation.
+You can read more about [GCP Networks](https://cloud.google.com/compute/docs/networking#networks) and [Subnet networks](https://cloud.google.com/compute/docs/networking#subnet_network).

-*Default AWS Network*
+*Default GCP Network*

-If you don't want to create or use your custom VPC, you can use the `default-aws-network` for all your Cloudbreak clusters.
-It will create a new VPC with a `10.0.0.0/16` subnet every time a cluster is created.
+If you don't want to create or use your custom network, you can use the `default-gcp-network` for all your Cloudbreak clusters.
+It will create a new network with a `10.0.0.0/16` subnet every time a cluster is created.

-*Custom AWS Network*
+*Custom GCP Network*

-If you'd like to deploy a cluster to a custom VPC you'll have to **create a new network** template, to create a new subnet within the VPC, provide the ID of the subnet which is in the existing VPC.
+If you'd like to deploy a cluster to a custom network you'll have to apply the following command:

-A network also can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).

->**IMPORTANT** The subnet CIDR cannot overlap each other in a VPC.
-So you have to create different network templates for every each clusters.
->For example you can create 3 different clusters with 3 different network templates for multiple subnets 10.0.0.0/24, 10.0.1.0/24, 10.0.2.0/24 with the same VPC and IGW identifiers.

 ```
-network create --AWS --name my-aws-network --subnet 10.0.0.0/16
+network create --GCP --name my-gcp-network --description "sample description" --subnet 10.0.0.0/16
 ```

-Other available options:
+Other available options here:

-`--vpcID` your existing vpc on amazon

-`--internetGatewayID` your amazon internet gateway of the given VPC

-`--publicInAccount` flags if the network is public in the account
+`--networkId` The Virtual Network Identifier of your network.
+This is an optional value and must be an ID of an existing GCP virtual network.
+If the identifier is provided, the subnet CIDR will be ignored and the existing network's CIDR range will be used.

+`--publicInAccount` is true, all the users belonging to your account will be able to use this network template to create clusters, but cannot delete it.

+>**IMPORTANT** Please make sure the defined subnet here doesn't overlap with any of your already deployed subnet in the network, because of the validation only happens after the cluster creation starts.

+>In case of existing subnet make sure you have enough room within your network space for the new instances.
+The provided subnet CIDR will be ignored, but a proper CIDR range will be used.

 You can check whether the network was created successfully
 ```
 network list
 ```
+>**NOTE** The new networks are created on GCP only after the the cluster provisioning starts with the selected network template.

 **Security groups**

-Security group templates are very similar to the [security groups on the AWS Console](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html). **They describe the allowed inbound traffic to the instances in the cluster.** Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
+Security group templates are very similar to the [firewalls on GCP](https://cloud.google.com/compute/docs/networks-and-firewalls#firewalls). **They describe the allowed inbound traffic to the instances in the cluster.** Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
 This may change in a later release.